Railton (car): History

 The company was started by Noel Macklin, who was looking for a new car-making venture after he sold his Invicta company in 1933.
 The name came from Reid Railton, the world speed record car designer, but his input was probably small, although he did receive a royalty on each car sold.
 The two decided that an English coachwork on a U.S.-built chassis with a powerful engine would result in a high-performance driving car.
 The idea came with imports of the Terraplane, a new model from Hudson's Essex division with a straight-eight engine.
-Macklin was impressed by the Terraplane’s build quality, refinement, and performance, but not its American body styling.
+Macklin was impressed by the Terraplane's build quality, refinement, and performance, but not its American body styling.

 1933 – Railton Terraplane

 The first car was made by fitting a British body made by coachbuilder John Charles & Co to a 4010 cc, 100 bhp, 8-cylinder Hudson Terraplane chassis.
-The high-performance car has been described as a pre-war Shelby Cobra.
+The car has been described as a pre-war Shelby Cobra.
 The car was at first available as a two-door tourer.
-Being lighter than the original, it had exceptional performance for the time, with a 0–62 mph time of 13 seconds.
+Being lighter than the original, it had strong performance for the time, with a 0–62 mph time of 13 seconds.
 A saloon-bodied version was soon added to the range.
 The prices started at £499.

 1935 – Railton 8

 In 1935, the original Terraplane chassis was replaced with that of the Hudson Eight.
 The engine was now 4168 cc, producing 113 bhp.
 A more comprehensive range of bodies from at least seven coachbuilders were available: Ranalah, R.E.A.L, Carbodies, and Coachcraft.
 Two unique lightweight models were made in 1935, capable of accelerating to 60 mph in 8.8 seconds.
-They were claimed to be the fastest production cars in the world.
 A total of 1,379 of the Railton 8s were made.